xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 At this point, you may think  I've  pretty much gone off the deep end in terms of deeply nested procedures.
 There is  admittedly a lot of overhead here.
 But there's a method in my madness.
-As in the case of UnOp, I'm looking ahead to the time when  we're going to want better code  generation.
+As in the case of `UnOp`, I'm looking ahead to the time when  we're going to want better code  generation.
 The way the code is organized, we can achieve  this  without major modifications to the program.
 For example, in cases where the value pushed onto the  stack does _not_ have to be converted, it's still better to use the "pop and add"  instruction.
-If we choose to test for such cases, we can embed the extra tests into  PopAdd  and  PopSub  without changing anything else much.
+If we choose to test for such cases, we can embed the extra tests into  `PopAdd`  and  `PopSub`  without changing anything else much.